luzpaz/pivy_trackers-wiki/Scenegraph.md

 ### Base Structure

-The Base node strcuture is a swtiched separator:
+The Base node structure is a swtiched separator:

 [[images/switch-separator.svg]]